amphibian/pi.name_wrangler.ee_addon/README.markdown

 `{exp:name_wrangler type="last"}Hedges, Chris & Moore, Alan & Robinson, Kim Stanley{/exp:name_wrangler} are very different, but all must-read authors.

 This returns "Hedges, Moore & Robinson are very different, but all must-read authors."

+###Requirements

+Name Wrangler is a plugin for the [ExpressionEngine](http://expressionengine.com) content management system, and has been tested with ExpressionEngone version 1.6.8.